+Some of the ornaments were designed by Danish jewellery makers Georg Jensen and Kay Bojesen.
+Experts within the field have hailed it ”a truly unique exhibition, on a national as well as an international scale”.
 Many of the best known Danish jewellery designers and silversmiths are represented by masterpieces in the collection, including Mogens Ballin, Thorvald Bindesbøll, Kay Bojesen, Marie Christiansen, Kay Bojesen, Torun Bülow-Hübe, Bent Gabrielsen, Uwe Helmuth Moltke, Evald Nielsen, Svend Weihrauch, and Georg Jensen.

 Curator Thomas Bloch Ravn of the 'Den Gamle By' explains that in 2011 the museum was given a hint about the chance of acquiring a distinguished collection of Danish jewellery art for the Den Gamle By.
 A collection the likes of which it would not be able to re-create otherwise.
 The tip came from an expert within the field who believed that this collection would fit in well with the Den Gamle By's excellent, albeit lesser known, collections of fine Danish applied art and industrial design.

 FREE ADMISSION FOR EVERYONE UNDER THE AGE OF 18